 The thing is, as of 2020, perfectly acceptable and celebrated localizations of Bahamut Lagoon had already been released.
 It's not as though it was impossible for the world to play Bahamut Lagoon.
 Unlike Near's trailblazing work on SNES emulation, which allowed people to experience older games the way they were meant to be played with their computers, this was a personal mission, an accomplishment that had far more to do with pride and history, with the cursed knowledge that, for 23 years, they've tried and failed to localize this game.

-"I have attempted this fan translation five times," he said.
+"I have attempted this fan translation five times," they said.
 "The reason I've started over each time was because I learned more, and felt I could do better.
 The reason I've released this fifth attempt is because I no longer believe there's anything left that can be improved upon."

 "At my young age, I thought, 'well I can just study Japanese and then I can make sense of the game."

-With Final Fantasy V already being taken care of, Near threw himself, without any experience, into a localization of Dragon Quest I & II, SNES remakes of the original Dragon Quest games that were never released outside of Japan.
-(Dragon Quest was another series dear to his heart.)
+With Final Fantasy V already being taken care of, Near threw themselves, without any experience, into a localization of Dragon Quest I & II, SNES remakes of the original Dragon Quest games that were never released outside of Japan.
+(Dragon Quest was another series dear to their heart.)
 Near downloaded a hex editor, a tool that allows someone to modify the ROM data of a game.
 To the average person, booting a hex editor looks like total nonsense:

 Near teamed up with like-minded fans to form a group called Starsoft Translations, and hoped to deliver the JRPG community their first English localization of Bahamut Lagoon.